Burglary as Predicate Act of Domestic Violence

-Handling Restraining Order Matters in Elizabeth, New Jersey
+Handling Domestic Violence Restraining Order Matters in New Jersey

 Burglary is another potential predicate act of domestic violence which is alleged by a victim in a NJ restraining order matter.
 Burglary does not necessarily require the breaking into a home or a vehicle.
 In one case in Morris county, our client was alleged to have entered her husband’s residence (they were separated) through the open front door and destroyed some property of his mistress which was left in the house.
 This was potentially a burglary, entering a structure without license to do so with the intent to commit a crime therein.